2008 Greenlandic self-government referendum

-A non-binding referendum on Greenland's autonomy was held on 25 November 2008 to support or oppose the Greenland Self-Government Act.
-It was passed with 75% approval (63% in Nuuk) and a 72% turnout.
+A non-binding referendum on Greenland's autonomy was held on 25 November 2008 to support or oppose the draft Greenland Self-Government Act.
+It was passed with 76% approval and a 72% turnout.
 The non-binding referendum was on expanded home rule in 30 areas, including police, courts, and the coast guard; gave Greenland a say in foreign policy; provided a more definite split of future oil revenue; and made the Greenlandic language the sole official language.

 The referendum was announced by Prime Minister Hans Enoksen on 2 January 2008.
 Enoksen also announced the launch of an information and discussion campaign on the issue of self-government.
 This included town hall meetings throughout the country.

 Background

 Greenland became a Denmark–Norway colony in 1775 and was made a province of Denmark in 1953.
 In 1979, it was made an autonomous country within the Kingdom of Denmark, with a parliament and local control of health care, schools, and social services.
 In 1985, it withdrew from the then European Economic Community (now known as the European Union) to maintain control of fishing in its waters.
 There has been some movement towards independence, encouraged by Denmark but held back by Greenland's need for economic subsidies.

 A 2003 report from the Commission on Self-Governance outlined six possibilities for the future of Greenland.
 These were: